A mighty, yet elusive hunter whose population spans a wide range, the cougar is a magnificent creature.

 - Puma, catamount, mountain lion and ghost cat are just a couple of names for the cougar.

-- Cougars are dedicated mothers, and are either pregnant or raising dependent cubs for the majority of their lives.
+- Female cougars are dedicated mothers, and are either pregnant or raising dependent cubs (sometimes for two years or more) for the majority of their lives.